-The correlator itself does not contain any special interference nulling hardware.
-However, high-speed dumping (with scaleable performance back-end computing), and high spectral dynamic range provided with many-bit samples will enable post-correlation, temporal/spectral excision.
-The WIDAR design strongly attenuates the modulating effects of time-variable narrowband interference on normalized correlation coefficients (Carlson, Memo# 009), so post-correlation excision of burst-like interference should be quite effective.
+The correlator contains some special real-time burst interference nulling hardware.
+This includes accepting data valid flagging from the antenna and not correlating when it is flagged bad, and detecting saturation before the re-quantizer in the FIR chip to flag and not correlate invalid sub-band data.
+Additionally, high-speed dumping (with scaleable performance back-end computing), and high spectral dynamic range provided with many-bit samples will enable post-correlation, temporal/spectral excision.
+The WIDAR design strongly attenuates the modulating effects of time-variable narrowband interference on normalized correlation coefficients (Carlson, Memo# 009), so post-correlation excision of non-saturating burst-like interference should be quite effective.
 Post-correlation interference cancellation, should it be found to be effective, can easily be handled since the interference detection antenna is just another antenna to the correlator.
 The correlator also has the capability of processing 8-bit sampled data for high-spectral dynamic range even in the presence of overwhelmingly powerful narrowband interference.